suparious/ModelReady/README.md

-# ModelReady: A Comprehensive Suite for Data Scientists
+# ModelReady: Accelerate Your Data Science Workflow

-The Data Science Toolkit is a versatile collection of tools designed for managing data science processes, including model conversion, training, deployment, and integration into various applications.
-This toolkit aims to streamline the management of AI-related tasks and facilitate the adoption of data science tools in diverse scenarios.
+ModelReady is a comprehensive suite of tools designed to streamline data science processes for data scientists and AI practitioners.
+With a focus on quick setup, convenient launching, service management, model conversion, user prompts, and training automation, ModelReady makes it easy to adopt and manage data science tools in a wide range of scenarios.

 ## Table of Contents